FREE PAYMENT REMINDER TEMPLATES

 Check the invoice details

-Confirm the invoice number, amount due and original payment due date.
+Confirm the invoice number, amount due and payment due date.

 02